unicode-org/cldr/docs/ldml/tr35-personNames.md

 ### 1.1 <a name="Introduction" href="#Introduction">Introduction</a>

 CLDR provides formatting for person names, such as John Smith or 宮崎駿.
-These use patterns to show how a name record (for example, from a database) should be formatted for a particular locale.
-Name data has fields for the parts of people’s names, such as a **given **field with a value of “Maria”, and a **surname **field value of “Schmidt”.
+These use patterns to show how a name object (for example, from a database) should be formatted for a particular locale.
+Name data has fields for the parts of people’s names, such as a **given** field with a value of “Maria”, and a **surname** field value of “Schmidt”.

 There is a wide variety in the way that people’s names appear in different languages.